 We had a guided tour, where our guide pointed out local vegetation, described local traditions, and provided a little history of the area.

-Our guide explaining the medicinal properties of a special plant
+Our guide explaining the medicinal properties of a special plant.

-There were more waterfalls along the trail
+There were more waterfalls along the trail.

-Random green pit viper next to the trail.
+A random green pit viper next to the trail.

-These fields were once used to grow poppy, for opium production.
+These fields were once used to grow poppy for opium production.
 The previous king helped the locals to convert to legitimate crops like strawberries.

 More fields that were once home to poppy growers.
 They grow marigolds and rice here now.